-- Again, attendance is required [virtually for Summer 2021 - but still required].
-Though not explicitly checked, you should not be taking concurrent summer classes in June given demands of the program.
+- In-person attendance is required.
+You should not be taking concurrent summer classes during your session given demands of the program, and classes during the morning session are not permitted at all.

 - You must be actively completing a degree program at UNT or through a previous arrangement with the coordinators.

 - You have substantial programming experience, ideally Python

-- You have taken an introductory AI/Machine Learning/Data Science course (e.g. you can explain what "cross validation" is, and why it's useful - or you understand train/validation/test splits)
+- For the AI sessions, you have taken an introductory AI/Machine Learning/Data Science course (e.g. you can explain what "cross validation" is, and why it's useful - or you understand train/validation/test splits)